Watch Fireworks From the Shade of These Trees

 Instead of debating whether or not the fountains will be on next week, try your hand at identifying trees at this iconic 16th Street park, which, as its name suggests, lies at the top of a hill (necessary for good firework viewing).
 Our inventory map is from our past efforts – we managed to measure and survey over 100 of the trees throughout the park in 2016 and came back to add 24 additional trees in 2018.

 Frederick Douglass National Historic Site

-While they truly went all out for the statesman, journalist, and activist icon’s 200th birthday last year, it looks like this year will be a calmer year.
-Not to worry though, the expansive lawn at Cedar Hill, the name for Douglass’ estate, presents itself as a prime spot to view the Anacostia River and the firework shows.
-While you wait for the sun to set and the show to start, spend some time admiring the property’s 130+ year old massive and magnificent South Magnolia trees, which are officially in the Witness Tree Protection Program and were recently listed among the most unusual trees in D.C.
+As of now, it’s still closed due to the pandemic, but the Frederick Douglass National Historic Site is a great place to have in your back pocket.
+The expansive lawn at Cedar Hill, the name for Douglass’ estate, presents itself as a prime spot to view the Anacostia River and the firework shows.
+While you wait for the sun to set and the show to start, spend some time admiring the property’s 130+ year-old massive and magnificent South Magnolia trees, which are officially in the Witness Tree Protection Program and were recently listed among the most unusual trees in DC.

 Lady Bird Johnson Park/Columbia Island

 It might be part of the George Washington Memorial Parkway, but due to increased holiday traffic and massive road closures, consider biking along the Mt.
 Vernon trail to this urban oasis.
 Technically still part of D.C. (even though you’re ‘across’ the Potomac River) this green island offers unparalleled views of the National Mall – and therefore the fireworks!
-After you get your picnic blanket set up and are adequately dosed in bug spray, consider checking out some of the trees we added in a three part Community Tree Planting last year!
+After you get your picnic blanket set up and are adequately dosed in bug spray, consider checking out some of the trees we added in a three-part Community Tree Planting!